crushton/acmetools/README.markdown

 # Acme Tools

 My place to put scripts and things related to lazy administration of acme packet gear.
+I started learning most of the languages here, so they may not be pretty.

 - 9200collect.pl: collects log files from 9200,differentiates between
   SPU1/NPU1, and SPU2/NPU2